-The leading model for distributing emissions rights between nations on a per-capita basis is the proposed international framework called -Contraction and Convergence."
+The leading model for distributing emissions rights between nations on a per-capita basis is the proposed international framework called "Contraction and Convergence."
 Formulated in the U.K. by the Global Commons Institute, it is really a more advanced version of the per-capita formula I described previously, and therefore has my full support.
 It recognizes that because the emissions cuts required by developed nations are so deep, convergence to per-capita emissions rights is only possible over time.
 Between the post-Kyoto start year (2013), and the convergence year (e.g., 2040), the emission quotas for all nations would contract (or increase) in a linear fashion.
-From the convergence year onwards, the emissions of all nations would contract on a per-capita basis.
-This model is gaining support from scientists, businessmen, politicians, and faith groups such as the Anglican Church (U.K.), Christian Aid, and Tearfund.
-At Oxford University in the U.K., university students have initiated the Climate Justice Project to campaign for this solution.
-Their website explains how the model works.
-Contraction and Convergence sets emission targets for each nation, decisions about how those targets are met are entirely up to national governments.
-Contraction and Convergence is a means of setting targets for nations, but it still dependent on national governments choosing one of the three main mechanisms below to reduce their own emissions.
+From the convergence year onwards, the emissions of all nations would contract on a per-capita basis.51 This model is gaining support from scientists, businessmen, politicians, and faith groups such as the Anglican Church (U.K.), Christian Aid, and Tearfund.52 At Oxford University in the U.K., university students have initiated the Climate Justice Project to campaign for this solution.
+Their website53 explains how the model works.
+Contraction and Convergence is a means of setting targets for nations, but it is still dependent on national governments choosing one of the three main mechanisms below to reduce their own emissions.